 If you’re heading back to work and wondering just how you’re going to find time in your busy schedule to pump, I’m here to share some tips for maintaining your supply and maximizing your limited time.

-Let me note that I have had a few different experiences as I was working full time with D as well as coaching and now, with J, I’m working part time.
-So, please note that I’ll share what I know from my experiences and what has worked for me, and that these ideas may not work for everyone.
+Let me note that I have had a few different experiences as I was working full time with D as well as coaching and now, with J, I’m working part-time.
+So, please note that I’ll share what I know from my experiences and what has worked for me and that these ideas may not work for everyone.
 Also, I’m not an expert nor do I have a degree in this.
 These are just my tips and tricks from my experiences over the last three years.

 Before we go any further, I would like to mention that there are affiliate links below that will take you to Amazon for some of my favorite items!
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 First, it’s important to understand the law that allows you to pump at work.
 I don’t want to go into many details on this because there are many sources out there.
-Kelly Mom is a great resource for this law as well as many other questions you may have in regards to breastfeeding.
+Kelly Mom is a great resource for this law as well as many other questions you may have in regard to breastfeeding.

 Learn from my mistakes…